 #3 Make them Label Classroom Objects for Identification

-This is a great way for children to familiarise themselves with the objects around the classroom.
+This is a great way for children to familiarize themselves with the objects around the classroom.
 It develops children’s ability to identify everyday objects that they will use and see in their everyday lives.

 It also fosters their writing skills and linguistic development.

-Labelling allows children to know that everything has its own characteristics and can be identified and written down.
+Labeling allows children to know that everything has its own characteristics and can be identified and written down.
 This project is great for kids who know the letters of the alphabet.